intervinn/intervinn/README.md

 i like making simple full-stack web apps, bots and i just write anything i need or want to write </br>
 i program in python, go, ts and lua (atm trying to improve in cpp, c, go) </br>
 i am also wasting my pocket money to write cpp on arduino </br>
-i dont use node.js for server-side things </br>
+atm i prefer writing server-side programs in go and typescript

 <a href="https://intervinn.github.io">my website</a>